Radial Keratotomy (RK) - Eyes needlessly damaged

 post-RK-post-LASIK post-RK-post-LASIK-interface-staining

 The next four images below also demonstrate that RK incisions never heal.
 These open portals can allow opportunistic organisms to enter the eye causing infections and inflammation.
 The first two photos are corneas 20 years after RK.
-The patient in the 4th image (bottom right in this section) had 2 RK procedures followed by 2 LASIK surgeries.
-The yellow-green
+The patient in the 4th image (bottom right in this section) shows the cornea of a patient who had 2 RK procedures in 1989 followed by LASIK in 2000.
+The green color around the LASIK flap indicates an opening in the seam of the flap.
+The green dye in the RK incisions indicates that these incisions are still open and placing the patient at risk for infection and inflammation.

 RK incisions still open after 20 years